nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **API** : `Logic.java`

-1. Logic uses the `ParserManager` class to create the respective Parser classes: `ModuleListParser`, `ContactListParser` and `TodoListParser`.
+1. Logic uses the `ParserManager` class to create the respective `Parser` classes: `ModuleListParser`, `ContactListParser`, `TodoListParser`, `GradeTrackerParser` and `SchedulerParser`.
 Depending on the user command, the user command will be parsed by the relevant Parser class.
 2. This results in a `Command` object which is executed by `LogicManager`.
 3. The command execution can affect the Model (e.g. adding a module).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.